Silver (sometimes called silver dapple; in the Rocky Mountain

 visit the UC Davis website.

-There is only one known source of the silver dapple gene in Morgans, Dan, a chestnut (carrying silver dapple)
+At this time there is only one known source of the silver dapple gene in Morgans: Dan, a chestnut (carrying silver dapple)

 foaled in 1916, a son of Headlight Morgan.
-However, there are many descendants of Dan who did not inherit his silver dapple gene.
-There are two lines
+While there are many descendants of Dan who did not inherit his silver dapple gene,

 Click on any photo to enlarge